 Social Security: The Elephant in the Room

-As the growing wave of citizens approaches retirement, questions and concerns abound.
-Is Social Security financially healthy?
-How much will my income benefit be?
-How do I maximize my benefits for my spouse and myself?
+But now, as millions of Americans approach the age to claim these benefits, questions and concerns continue to arise: Is Social Security financially stable?
+How much will I receive in benefits?
+How do I maximize my benefits for myself and my spouse?
 When should I begin taking Social Security?

 Reasonable Concern

-Social Security was created in 1935 during Franklin D. Roosevelt’s first term.
-It was designed to provide income to older Americans who had little to no means of support.
-The country was mired in an economic downturn, and the need for such support was acute.1
+Social Security was established in 1935 during Franklin D. Roosevelt’s first term and was originally designed to provide financial assistance to older Americans who had little to no means of support.
+Born out of the economic hardships of the Great Depression, this program addressed a critical need during one of the nation’s most challenging periods.1

-- A program that began as a dedicated retirement benefit later morphed into an income support for disabled workers and surviving family members.
-These added obligations were not always matched with the necessary payroll deduction levels to financially support these additional objectives.
+- Benefit Expansion: Originally focused on retirement, Social Security eventually expanded to provide income support for disabled workers and surviving family members.
+These additional benefits were not always matched with the necessary payroll deductions to continue supporting these additional objectives.

-- Retirees are living longer.
-As might be expected, the march of medical technology and our understanding of healthy behaviors have led to a longer retirement span, potentially placing a more significant strain on resources.
+- Longer Life Expectancy: Retirees are living longer.
+Advances in healthcare and better living standards mean retirees have led to a longer retirement span, placing additional strain on Social Security’s resources.

-Beginning in 2010, tax and other non-interest income no longer fully covered the program’s cost.
-According to the Social Security Trustees 2020 annual report, this pattern is expected to continue for the next 75 years; the report projects that the trust fund may be exhausted by 2035, absent any changes.4
+Since 2010, tax revenue and non-interest income have not fully covered the program’s cost.
+According to the Social Security Trustees’ 2024 annual report, this pattern is expected to continue for the next 75 years.
+If no changes are made, the trust fund could potentially be depleted by 2033.4

 - Raise the Retirement Age: This has already been done in past reforms and would save money by paying benefits to future recipients at a later age.

-- Modify Inflation Adjustments: Rather than raise benefits in line with the Consumer Price Index (CPI), policymakers might elect to tie future benefit increases to the “chained CPI,” which assumes that individuals move to cheaper alternatives in the face of rising costs.
-Using the “chained CPI” may make the cost of living adjustments less expensive.
+- Modify Inflation Adjustments: Rather than raise benefits in line with the Consumer Price Index (CPI), policymakers could consider correlating future benefit increases to the “chained CPI.”
+This alternative assumes that individuals move to cheaper alternatives in the face of rising cost, making cost-of-living adjustments less expensive.

 Related Topics